Quansight/.github/CODE_OF_CONDUCT.md

 * Banning the person from future events (either indefinitely or for a certain time period)
 * Any other response that Quansight deems necessary and appropriate to the situation

-No one espousing views or values contrary to the standards of our Code of Conduct will be permitted to hold any position representing Quansight (volunteer positions included).
+Individuals consistently engaging in behaviors contrary to the standards of our Code of Conduct will not be permitted to hold any position representing Quansight (volunteer positions included).
 Quansight has the right and responsibility to remove, edit, or reject comments, commits, code, edits, and other online contributions that are not aligned with this Code of Conduct.

-## 3. License
+## 3. Sources

-This code of conduct has been adapted from numerous sources, including:
+This Code of Conduct has been adapted from numerous sources, including:
 + [the TODO Group Code of Conduct template](https://todogroup.org/blog/open-code-of-conduct/)
 + [the Django Code of Conduct](https://www.djangoproject.com/conduct/)
 + [the Contributor Covenant](https://www.contributor-covenant.org/)